Error correction and extraction in request dialogs: Related Work

 \section{Related Work}

+Studies have been conducted in the area of interactive repair dialog.
+In \cite{SuhmMW1996} a multi-modal approach is used.
+The user can highlight wrong phrases and respeak or spell the correct phrase, or choose from alternatives in the n-best list of the automatic speech recognition component, or use handwriting to write the correct phrase.
+These error strategies are improved in \cite{SuhmW1997} by considering the context.
+In \cite{SuhmMW1999,SuhmMW2001} the previous approaches are evaluated in more detail in a dictation system with real users.
+Different human strategies for error correction are presented in \cite{Gieselmann2006}.

+\citet{SagawaMN2004} propose an error handling component based on correction grammars.
+These correction grammars have the advantage that they can be used domain-independently.
+However, they need a grammar-based dialog system.
+An error correction detection module and strategies to handle the detected errors are proposed by \citet{GriolM2016}.
+The corrected request must be handled by the Spoken Language Understanding component.
+That means, for every domain the Spoken Language Understanding component must be adapted to the possible corrections. \citet{KraljevskiH2017} propose a domain-independent correction detection by checking the speech for hyperarticulation.
+Other features than hyperarticulation are not used.

+In \cite{BechetF2013}, a system is presented that detects errors in automatic speech recognition transcripts and asks the user for a correction.

+There are also studies that research automatic error correction without user interaction.
+In \cite{XieAAJN2016}, a character-based approach to correct language errors is used.
+They used a character-based approach to avoid out-of-vocabulary words because of orthographic errors.
+In \cite{WenMK...2020}, the authors used a multi-task setup to correct the automatic speech recognition outputs and do the natural language understanding.

-The task of request correction is related to the task of disfluency removal.
+The task of request correction presented in the introduction is related to the task of disfluency removal.
 In disfluency removal, there are the reparandum (which entity should be replaced), the interruption point (where the correction begins), the interregnum (which phrase is the signal phrase for the correction), and the repair phrase (the correct entity) \cite{Shriberg1994}.

 In Figure \ref{fig:DisfluencyTerminology}, a disfluent utterance annotated with this terminology is depicted.